samuelnotfound/miscellaneous-hackintosh-guides/SSDT_USB_Mapping/README.md

 ## Notes

-I lack understanding of the `_PLD` method, hence why it is not included in this guide.
+I lack the understanding of the `_PLD` method, hence why it is not included in this guide.
 However, if you want it, you can return the original `_PLD` from your DSDT (which is probably borked anyway).
 It is apparently `Optional` according to the ACPI specification.

 ```asl
 External (_SB_.PCI0.EH01.HUBN.PR01._PLD, MethodObj) // Referencing the _PLD method of PR01 from DSDT.